Skip Ribbon Commands

 Sign In Skip to Content

-The Victorian Curriculum and Assessment Authority (VCAA) is a body corporate continued under the Education and Training Reform Act 2006 (Vic), available from legislation.vic.gov.au.
+The VCAA is a statutory authority established under the Education and Training Reform Act 2006 (Vic) (see Victorian legislation).
 The VCAA’s vision is to be a global education leader and its mission is to provide high-quality curriculum, assessment and reporting to enable learning for life.
-Refer to the VCAA Strategic Plan 2021-2025.
+Refer to the VCAA Strategic Plan 2021–25.

 The VCAA Board is responsible for the governance of the VCAA and acts within the scope of the functions, powers and obligations conferred upon it by the Education and Training Reform Act and other relevant legislation.
-The VCAA Board consists between 8 and 15 members, one of whom is the Secretary of the Department of Education (DE), or their representative.
+The VCAA Board consists of 8 to 15 members, one of whom is the Secretary of the Department of Education or their representative.
 The Governor in Council appoints the remaining members on the nomination of the Minister for Education.
-Schedule 2 of the Education and Training Reform Act sets out general provisions for authorities, including the VCAA.
+Schedule 2 of the Education and Training Reform Act sets out general provisions for government education authorities, including the VCAA.

 Responsibilities of the VCAA